KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/02-dying-resurrecting-god.md

 The archetype affirms that Entropic forces, though formidable, cannot annihilate centropic essence.

-The path to Aion necessarily traverses the trial of Khaon.
+The centropic return arc necessarily traverses the trial of Khaon.

 Its message is one of structural assurance: what appears as defeat is, within lawful architecture, the very precondition for a more enduring synthesis.